amberbcastro/Heart-Attack-Prediction/README.md

 | `Heart Attack Risk`| Presence of heart attack risk | `number` | `1: Yes, 0: No` |

 ## Method 1: Logistic Regression
 Logistic regression is a good choice because our target variable, heart attack risk, is binary.
 It also provides clear insights into how each factor affects heart attack risk.
 For example, if smoking has a high positive coefficient, it means smoking increases the risk.
-S it is highly interpretable in that sense
+As it is highly interpretable in that sense.

 In our dataset, we had to one-hot encode variables like 'Sex', 'Diabetes', 'Alcohol Consumption', and 'Diet' to transform them into a numerical format suitable for logistic regression.
 Logistic regression requires numeric inputs so one-hot encoding allows us to represent categorical variables without imposing any ordinal relationships between them.